CakeDC/search/Docs/Documentation/Examples.md

 It can only be added to the beginning or the end - or both.
 So a search for `$foo` matches `foobar` but not `barfoo`.

-If delimiters should not be allowed, this can be deactivated either globally throug Behavior settings or per field.
+If delimiters should not be allowed, this can be deactivated either globally through behavior settings or per field in the model.

 The filterArgs property in your model to disable it for a single field: